Slickplan

 We filmed a short video to show you exactly how to use Slickplan

-Even the best ideas aren’t ready for primetime the second they’re thought up, there’s a process that takes something from a new concept to a product or service that’s ready for the market.
+Most concepts aren’t ready for primetime the second they’re thought up; there’s an ideation process that takes something from an abstract idea to a product or service that’s ready for the market.

 1. Understand your customer

-If you’re just starting out, you’ll want to develop those personas and lean more heavily on market research in the beginning.
+You may already have user or buyer personas and historical analytics to anchor needs and goals.
+If you’re just starting, develop those user personas and lean more heavily on market research in the beginning.

 2. Identify customer needs and define the problem

-The better you know your customer, the more easily you can pinpoint their needs, pain points and desires which will become your benchmark throughout the development phase.
+Concept development is, in many ways, an exercise in problem solving.
+The better you know your customer, the more easily you can pinpoint their needs, pain points and desires, which will be your guide to solving their problems.

-From there you can define the problem your product aims to solve and the requirements your users have.
+Then go deeper with market and customer research to gather insights and data about preferences.
+From there, define the problem your service or product idea aims to solve and the requirements potential customers and users have.

-Product development has cost both in terms of time and internal resources.
-If your addressable market is small, building something out may not be worth the cost.
+Developing a new product or service comes with a price, in terms of both time and resources.
+If your addressable market is small, building something out fully may not be worth it, especially for a physical product where manufacturing costs can rise quickly.

 4. Brainstorm and generate concepts